istarter/uxui-principles/README.md

 ### Random Points
 - In the Moodboard we collect all the inspiration images from the dribble behance etc.
 - Play smart if a client approach you whether web app idea or mobile app just take the basic requirments than him and use chatgpt and write a prompt the basic flow of any app for example what is the basic flow of crypto wallet do chitchat with chatgpt and get the flow from it.

+### Sell Yourself / Business Points
+- Getting requirments from the client it's better to have a thoughtful questionnaire propared by a team when the client fill the form so the designer or the team know what do now.